UMWEDU/umw-residencelife-sync/_pages/housing-selection.md

 </ol>
 Learn how to <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/housing-selection/navigating-symplicity/">Navigate Symplicity Residence</a>.
 <h2>Housing Selection Highlights</h2>
-<strong>Housing Selection will consist of 3 processes:</strong>  Pre-Process selection, Eagle Landing Double Occupancy selection, and Main Housing selection.
+<strong>Housing Selection will consist of 2 processes:</strong>  Pre-Process selection, and Main Housing selection.

 <strong>Each student will receive a housing selection appointment time  based on class standing and the date of housing agreement submission.</strong>  Eg.  Students who have more credit hours and submitted their housing agreement earlier will have better times.